The Peak Magazine : Race to the Top

 Fortunately, a bigger opportunity soon came knocking, one that would tick all the right boxes.
 In 2002, his brother Harry, who had spent over 25 years in the hospitality business in China – including a decade-long stint with Shangri-La Hotels and Resorts – asked if he would be interested in launching a three- to four-star chain of hotels on the mainland, a segment he felt was sorely underserved.

 Together with a group of ex-Shangri-La employees, they launched Days Inn in China way before anyone was interested in the mid-tier segment, a move that allowed them to expand with little competition.
-But being ahead of your time can be a painful process and, for the first six years, Fang says the business “suffered like hell”.
+But being ahead of your time can be a painful process and, for the first six years, Fang said the business “suffered like hell”.